 - Because I am deeply and perfectly loved, I can rest in my Maker.
 He’s got me and my child. (v.3)

-- There’s no need for me to fear.
+- There’s no need for me to be consumed with fear.
 I am never alone.
 God Almighty, The I AM, will be with me always and forever. (v.4)

 Dear mom or dad, the next time you face a storm with your child (maybe today) focus your thoughts on God and draw near.
 He alone can soothe your soul.
-He lavishes comfort and encouragement on anyone who looks to Him.
+He lavishes comfort and encouragement on anyone who looks to Him in childlike faith.